infect-org/infect-docs/exchange-format/index.md

 ## Region
 - **Column Name**: region
 - **Format**: String, characters [a-z0-9 -_] max length: 100 characters.
 - **Description**:  The data displayed in INFECT must be assigned to regions which may be selected by the user in the INFECT user interface to filter the data.
 Regions are freely definable, but not changeable after they were initially defined since the existing data in the caches of INFECT would have to change too, which is currently not possible.
-The values sent to INFECT are identifiers which later are mapped to translatble labels in the INFECT configuration.
+The values sent to INFECT are identifiers which later are mapped to translatable labels in the INFECT configuration.
 - **Required**: False
 - **Example**: `central-west-switzerland`; `-`;  ` `